📖 The Book in Three Sentences

 David Marquet, former navy captain of the nuclear-powered submarine USS Santa Fe, explains his success in one of the most top-down structures in the world, in the navy.
 The results from the leader-leader structure are impressive during the crucial combat decisions.
 Emancipating competent people within clear goals is powerful.
 Once people take ownership of what they do, they do it better.
 They not only stop the lousy competition between themselves but also focus on improving the existing mechanisms that are set in stone beforehand.

 A leader-follower structure is a passive structure.
 Since everything is on the leader's side, followers start making many mistakes when waiting for an order.
-Turning everyone into a leader prevents many errors even before happening.
+Turning everyone into a leader (having a leader-leader approach) prevents many errors even before happening.

 The success of Navy Captain David Marquet is one lesson for all leaders.
 However, I can't stop asking myself, "How can someone help to set up elements of the leader-leader structure in an organization when they are not a leader?"